- Review the course requirements for the specific degree program listed in the DMACC online catalog.

-BILLING POLICY-E-BILLS: Students will receive notification at their DMACC email address (or other email address provided) that their DMACC bills are ready to be viewed.
-Bills may also be viewed on the DMACC Web Info System.
+BILLING POLICY-E-BILLS: Students will receive notification at their DMACC email address (or other email address provided) that their DMACC billing statement is available for viewing.
+Statements may also be viewed on the DMACC Banner Self Service system.

 How do I make a payment?

 - ONLINE by credit card or electronic check.
 Go to my.dmacc.edu, log in and select Student.
 Under Student Accounts, select Account Detail For Term 9x.
 Click the Pay Now button and you will be directed to Nelnet Enterprise where you may initiate your payment.

 - Authorized Payers set up (parents, sponsors, etc.) to allow them access to make payments on your account.
 Go to my.dmacc.edu, log in and select Student.
 Under Student Accounts, select Set Up Authorized Payer.
 Click the Pay Now button and you will be directed to Nelnet Enterprise where you may set up the authorized payer.